AngleProtocol/angle-docs/governance/veANGLE/boost.md

 As expected from the formula, LPs owning a bigger share of the pool need to hold a bigger share of the veANGLE supply to significantly increase their boost.
 Similarly, the smaller the share of the pool owned initially, the bigger the increase in rewards.

-Due to all the variables in the boost calculation, it is very tricky to do so manually and users should refer to our calculator on the DAO page.

 ## Boost Update

-For gauges which rely on staking contracts (and not on the offchain script to stream rewards), implementation details are such that a user's veANGLE balance used to calculate the boost is stored at the time of the last action or checkpoint within a liquidity gauge contract.
+For gauges which rely on staking contracts (and not on [the Merkl system](../../merkl/introduction.md) to stream rewards), implementation details are such that a user's veANGLE balance used to calculate the boost is stored at the time of the last action or checkpoint within a liquidity gauge contract.
 This means that this user's boost could stay higher than it actually is with their current veANGLE balance.
 It has two main side effects.

-On the one hand, after locking tokens, users need to call the **deposit, withdraw (with amount > 0), or user_checkpoint() functions** from the liquidity gauge (staking contract) to apply or update their veANGLE balance and boost.
-It’s therefore more gas efficient to lock ANGLE before depositing liquidity into a gauge.
+On the one hand, after locking more tokens or extend their lock period, users need to call the **deposit, withdraw (with amount > 0), or user_checkpoint() functions** from the liquidity gauge (staking contract) to apply or update their veANGLE balance and boost.
+It’s therefore more gas efficient to lock ANGLE (or extend the lock) before depositing liquidity into a gauge.

 On the other hand, as the voting power decreases with time, the liquidity gauge keeps considering the original, higher veANGLE balance than what users actually have, giving them a higher boost than they should.
 Therefore, it's at their advantage to apply a boost and do no further actions until they vote-lock more tokens.